datahub-project/datahub/metadata-ingestion/source_docs/openapi.md

         url: api/authentication/login?username={username}&password={password}
 ```

+Note that {username} and {password} are mandatory placeholders.
+They will be replaced with the true credentials at runtime.

 * 'post' : username and password will be inserted in the body of the POST request

+In both cases, username and password are the ones defined in the configuration file.

 ### Getting dataset metadata from `forced_example`